Independent Mississippi governor race tracker

 • White, Fitch, and Hosemann should not be treated as declared governor candidates from this item.

-• McRae should not be treated as a governor candidate; Magnolia frames him as likely to seek re-election.
+• McRae should not be treated as a governor candidate; Mississippi Today reports he announced for a third term as treasurer.

 • Reeves and Hosemann are term-limited in their current seats, which affects the 2027 field without making Neshoba a filing event.